urmichm/places-placesearch-ktx/README.md

 ## Installation

-In order to use the library, include the following dependency
+In order to use the library, include the following dependency:
 ```gradle
 dependencies {
   implementation 'com.github.urmichm: